 1. Preparation

 Before you start, it’s important to get everything ready, including learning about the task ahead.
-It would be best to research what size fits your engine and purchase the turbocharger that aligns with your specific vehicle's performance needs.
+It would be best to research what size fits your engine and purchase the turbocharger for sale that aligns with your specific vehicle's performance needs.
 Smaller turbos spool faster and deliver a better boost at the low end, while big turbos are better for bigger engines.

 Adapt your search according to your car’s needs and your goals.
 The manufacturer specifications will give you information on the flow rate, pressure ratio, and efficiency, which must match your engine’s requirements.